furkanakal/unanimous-voting/README.md

 2. The program will output whether the vote was unanimous:
    ```
-   The vote is unanimous: True
+   The vote is unanimous: False
    ```

 ---